directus/v8-archive/docs/README.md

 ## System

+@TODO All these endpoints need to have the same reference as listed above

 All system tables (`directus_*`) are blocked from being used through the regular `/items` endpoint to prevent security leaks or because they require additional processing before sending to the end user.
 This means that any requests to `/items/directus_*` will always return `401 Unauthorized`.

 These system endpoints still follow the same spec as a “regular” `/items/[collection-name]` endpoint but require the additional processing outlined below:

 ### Columns

-`/columns` is used for creating, updating, or deleting columns through the API requires the API to modify the database schema directly. @TODO
+`/columns` is used for creating, updating, or deleting columns through the API requires the API to modify the database schema directly.

 ### Files

 `/files` is used for creating or updating a file requires the API to accept a special field allowing for the base64 file data.
-Beyond that, it must accept POST requests with the multipart-formdata enctype, to allow for easier uploading of file(s), and must accept uploading by chunk, to allow for larger filesizes. @TODO
+Beyond that, it accepts POST requests with the multipart-formdata enctype, to allow for easier uploading of file(s).

 ### Permissions